Long Road Sixth Form College

-Long Road Sixth Form College (LRSFC) is a public sector co-educational sixth form college in Cambridge, England.
-It is situated on Long Road, from which it draws its name, and is located next to the Cambridge Bio-Medical Campus which encompasses Addenbrooke's Hospital.
+Long Road Sixth Form College (LRSFC) is a state co-educational sixth form college in Cambridge, England.
+It is on Long Road, from which it draws its name, and is next to the Cambridge Bio-Medical Campus which encompasses Addenbrooke's Hospital.
 The College provides full-time A level courses in addition to Level 3 Diploma courses, Level 2 Diploma courses and GCSE consolidation courses.

 History

 Established in 1974, the College occupies a 23 acre site.
 Prior to this it was the Cambridgeshire High School for Girls, a girls' grammar school.
-A significant proportion of the College's current buildings date from this period, although there has been extensive renovation and the construction of three entirely new buildings, as well as a new sports centre that opened in 2005 (the College's first new sports building since 1939).
+A significant proportion of the College's current buildings date from this period, although there has been extensive renovation and the construction of three new buildings, as well as a sports centre that opened in 2005 (the College's first new sports building since 1939).
 Other renovation projects included the expansion of the Learning Resource Centre (in 2010), performing arts studios (in June 2012) and the student centre (in November 2012).
 Science laboratories were updated in August 2013 and new teaching spaces for media diploma and business diploma courses were opened in August 2013.
 Additional classroom space was provided for sociology and for the Level 4 Foundation in art and design course (2015).
 There are extended classrooms for the Criminology Diploma (2016).

 Academia

 The College has approximately 2,300 full-time students, who are between the ages of 16 and 19.
 Most of these students study A level courses, with others taking Level 3 Diploma courses, one-year GCSE courses or Level 2 Diploma courses.
-Around 75% of students go on to higher education each year.
-The College is in the top 25% in England for helping students achieve better grades than were predicted when they joined the College.